Visual Planning: Let's Think Only with Images: Implementation details

 \subsection{Reward Implementation}

-We adopt rule-based state-action parsing function $\mathcal{P}$ and progress map $D(v)$ in \ours.
-For progress map, we apply the Breadth First Search (BFS) to search for the optimal trajectories and calculates the progress at each position in the grid for each task.
+We adopt a rule-based state-action parsing function as the dynamics interpreter $\mathcal{D}$ and heuristic progress estimator $P$ in \ours.
+For the progress estimator, we apply the Breadth First Search (BFS) to search for the optimal trajectories and calculate the progress at each position in the grid for each task, in order to obtain a progress map covering all positions.
 The progress map are then used as a reward signal to guide \ours training.

-Specifically, for state-action parsing function, we parse the state and identify the difference between current state and previous state through pixel-wise feature extractor.
+Specifically, for state-action parsing function, we parse the state and identify the difference between the current state and the previous state through a pixel-wise feature extractor.
 We first convert both input and predicted states into a coordinate-based representation by dividing the image into a grid based on its size.
 Each region corresponds to a discrete coordinate in the environment.
 To reduce sensitivity to color and focus on structural differences, we convert all images to grayscale.
 We subsequently compute the Intersection-over-Union (IoU) between each coordinate in the predicted state and the coordinate in the input state that contains the player (input coordinate).
 The coordinate in the predicted state with the highest IoU is selected as the predicted agent position.
 The action is then inferred by comparing the start and predicted positions according to task-specific movement rules.
 For example, in the \maze environment, movement across walls is not allowed and would be considered invalid.

 Notably, to detect the invalid transitions, such as the disappearance of agents, we also calculate the pixel-wise mean squared error (MSE) between corresponding coordinates to measure local visual differences.
 If two coordinates exhibit significant MSE differences exceeding a predefined threshold, we treat them as the potential source and destination of a movement (agent disappears from one and appears in another).
 If only one such coordinate is found, we treat it as a disappearance event, indicating an invalid transition.